Shiny White Suburban

 “Go not far enough, and find yourself guilty of complacency, complicity, a political slumping into the cushions of your time.
 Go too far, and find yourself saying that you didn’t care that a white child had been eaten by an alligator.” ~Patricia Lockwood

 A white woman in a white Suburban with chrome rims is bumping “Still DRE.”
 The Suburban has just been through the car wash, leftover drips rubbed away with a microfiber cloth.
-The white woman is flying down Main St., twenty over, her grip on the steering wheel so tight her rings feel like they’ll leave a bruise.
-An hour ago, she left a meeting with a school board member, which she’d requested in order to share the ugly details of her daughter’s transfer out of the public middle school.
+She’s flying down Main Street, her grip on the steering wheel is so tight her rings leave marks.
+An hour ago, she left a meeting with a school board member.
+She’d requested the meeting in order to share details of her daughter’s transfer out of the middle school.

 “The school isn’t safe,” she’d said to board member, a woman in her 60s, who’d politely folded her hands and asked why.
 Like she didn’t know.